jpcx/programming-challenges/CONTRIBUTING.md

       + _Note: Cannot contain forward slashes.
 Substitute with a fractional slash character padded by narrow non-breaking spaces (' ⁄ ') if necessary._
         + `U+202F` + `U+2044` + `U+202F`
         + _javascript: `\u202F\u2044\u202F`_
-  + This should not change with future revisions.
+  + The CHALLENGE_ID should not change with future revisions to the solution (to prevent breaking links).
   + _e.g. `2018-09-03 <jpcx> [javascript]: One-liner with Array.reduce.`_

 __Within the [solution directory](#solution-directory):__